-14. Enjoy a local craft beer next to a fire
+14. Enjoy a local craft beer or cocktail next to a fire

 Nearly all of the local breweries and taprooms have fire pits to cozy up next to during the winter months.
 Bring a blanket and grab a fireside seat where you can enjoy a wintry porter or hot toddy.

 15. Try your skills at an Escape Room